 When strings rust, they lose tone completely, feel terrible, and will break very easily.
 To combat this, alloys like stainless steel, and even titanium have become commonplace to make long life strings without a polymer coating.
 They have exceptionally bright tone, unparalleled tensile strength, and a familiar feel, although due to the fact that they are very hard metals, they can accelerate fret wear – which is in my opinion, the biggest drawback of these strings.

-Long life strings are great for players who hate having to change strings regularly.
+Long life strings are great for players who hate having to change strings regularly (and are typically the go-to string style for 7 string players).
 While the initial purchase cost of long life strings is typically higher, the extended life usually makes them a better value proposition.

 So, to recap, Elixir Nanoweb strings are a fantastic all round string.
 I’m not typically a coated string player, but would absolutely consider a switch over to Elixirs.
 If you aren’t a fan of coated strings, whether it’s for feel, or you’re looking for something less expensive, but you still want longer life, Ernie Ball Super Slinky Stainless Steels are a great choice.
 Finally, if money is no object and you’re looking to get something nigh on indestructible, take a look at the Ernie Ball Super Slinky Paradigms.